weishuaiSong/tr3d/README.md

 ###
-The modification to the original repository is the modification of the indoor_eval file, which is used to save the results of the OD of each object for each scene under tr3d/data/sunrgbd/ODResults using the pickle file.
+The modification to the original repository is the modification of the tr3dodresult/mmdet3d/core/evaluation /indoor_eval.py file, which is used to save the results of the OD of each object for each scene under tr3d/data/sunrgbd/ODResults using the pickle file.

 ### Prerequisites